VipinindKumar/AI-Bird/README.md

   - generation 7's two copters reached score 22
   - change helped?
   - maybe, need deeper dive and running for a fixed saturated amount of time

+- Can mke the game run faster, by increasing the FPS constant